 These can be submitted online just as easily as in the drop box at the department.
 The assignment tool can time stamp the arrival.
 The only challenge is giving meaningful feedback.
 See feedback section.

 Brock does not have an institutionally supported blog platform available for teaching purposes.
-Many faculty use blogs as a replacement for the essay, encouraging more frequent, shorter reflection and increased connections to classmates’ blogs and the whole world wide web, in general.
-Blogger, WordPress or other blogging software have a few caveats worth considering.
+Many faculty members use blogs as a replacement for the essay, encouraging more frequent, short reflections and increased connections to classmates’ blogs as well as the world wide web.
+Note that Blogger, WordPress or other blogging software have a few caveats worth considering.
 See the section on third-party collaborative tools for more information.

-Isaak-Sakai has a tool that allows RSS feeds to be aggregated and a course site can act as a hub to the activity happening in all the blogs.
-The News Feed acts as a helpful repository for students to quickly access the other students new blog posts.
-The tool is not effective for tracking for assessment purposes.
-Submission of URLs through the assignment tool linked to gradebook is the most efficient method.
+Isaak-Sakai's News Feed aggregates RSS feeds, allowing course sites to serve as hubs to activity occuring across selected blogs.
+The News Feed acts as a helpful repository for students to quickly access new blog posts of other students.
+The tool is not effective, however, in tracking for assessment purposes: submission of URLs through the assignment tool linked to gradebook is the most efficient method.
 This feature tool is available upon request.
-Contact email@example.com to enable this in your course.
+Contact firstname.lastname@example.org to enable this in your course.

-Assignments Tool allows instructors to create, distribute, collect and grade online assignments.
+The Assignments Tool allows instructors to create, distribute, collect and grade online assignments.
 Assignments are private and student submissions are not visible to other users of the site.
-The Assignments Tool allows letter grades, points, check marks, pass/fail or ungraded.
+The Assignments Tool provides values for letter grades, points, check marks, pass/fail or assignments not intended for grading.
 Assignments can also be returned, with or without grades, for re-submission.
 This feature can be used to evaluate drafts of final projects or papers, or to allow students to correct and re-submit an assignment.
 Students can also be asked to agree to an ‘honour pledge’.

-Isaak/Sakai also features a related tool Assignment2, which features a more streamlined interface and TurnItIn.com originality report integration
+Isaak-Sakai also features a related tool, Assignment2, which offers a more streamlined interface and seamless integration with TurnItIn.com originality reporting.

-- Pedagogically, many ways of allowing students to submit videos from simple web cam narratives to screencasts to extensive remixes
+- Pedagogically, there are many methods of allowing students to submit videos, from simple webcam narratives to screencasts to extensive remixes.

-- Students can submit audio in Isaak through the assignment tool, resources tool (with a little tweaking), drop box and even Forums.
+- Students can submit audio in Isaak-Sakai through the assignment tool, resources tool (with a little tweaking), drop box and even Forums.

 - There are many third party online audio tools available as well